Six of Cups

 Reading the Card

-The upright card generally denotes revisiting the past, or earlier innocence and simplicity.
-It can also represent safety.
+The Upright card generally denotes revisiting the past, earlier innocence, or simplicity.
+It represents safety.

-The reverse card notes the same process but you are more likely to be stuck in the past through nostalgia or a yearning for something missing from the past, and this is most likely holding you back.
+The Reversed card notes the same process, but warns you are likely stuck in the past.
+Nostalgia and a yearning for something missing holds you back.

 The Six of Cups is about looking back to your roots, old memories and nostalgia.
-It also speaks of the purity and innocence of a child: honesty (which can be a double edged sword!), curiosity and being forthright with your emotions.
+It speaks of the purity and innocence of a child: honesty (which can be a double-edged sword), curiosity and being forthright with your emotions.

-The card also suggests sometimes it is better to take away all the trappings of adulthood and seek simplicity.
-Giving everyone a say leaves you with a contrived, complicated solution.
-‘You can have one each if you are here, otherwise none’ is straight from a child who doesn’t want to wait around or hear adult excuses and timetables!
+Giving everyone a say often leaves you with a contrived, complicated solution.
+'You can have one each if you are here, otherwise none' is a sentiment straight from a child who refuses to wait for adult excuses and timetables.

-The card can also mean bringing the past forward into the present by reconnecting with old friends, old flames, or recalling old emotions by revisiting significant locations or photos.
-This does not have to be a rose tinted backward looking exercise, but can be a positive re-affirmation of your roots or how far you have travelled.
+The card can mean bringing the past into the present: reconnecting with old friends/flames, or recalling old emotions by revisiting significant locations or photographs.
+This does not have to be a rose-tinted, backward-looking exercise; it can be a positive reaffirmation of your roots and how far you have traveled.

 Finally, the card denotes safety.
-In relationships it can represent a period of safety and simplicity within the relationship.
-This will allow close bonds to grow within a new relationship or strengthen (or re-grow) them in an existing relationship.
+In relationships, it represents a period of simplicity.
+This safety allows close bonds to grow within a new relationship, or strengthen (even regrow) in an existing one

 The reversal

-- Childish behavior such as assuming things you want are things you deserve simply because you want them(unfortunately, a very common adult regression).
+It can signify childish behavior, such as assuming you deserve things simply because you want them.
+This is unfortunately a common adult regression.

-- Being uprooted from familiar surroundings or status so that you are starting again.
-The card suggests that you will have to rely on your core social networks (family, very close or long-standing friends) and should not be reticent to do so.
-Asking for help is often harder for many people than giving help!
+The Reversal points to deeper concerns, such as being uprooted from familiar surroundings or status and being forced to start again.
+The card suggests you must rely on your core social network of family and long-standing friends, and you should not be reticent to do so.
+Asking for help is frequently harder than giving it.

-- Being blocked by past issues, typically early on in your life.
-This can be a very powerful blocker and one to be very mindful of when you are reading the cards for someone else.
+Finally, it can indicate being held back by issues from early in life.
+This is a powerful blocker, and one to be highly mindful of when reading for someone else.

 Card Design Process